-Spring Bay National Park is one of the many hidden treasures that is quietly nestled in Virgin Gorda.
-I say this because it is located right next door to The Baths which is a very popular tourist attraction in the British Virgin Islands and yet Spring Bay remains a gem that has little or no people on it.
+Spring Bay National Park is one of the many hidden treasures quietly nestled in Virgin Gorda.
+I say this because of its location right next door to The Baths which is a top-rated tourist attraction in the British Virgin Islands, and yet Spring Bay remains a gem that has little or no people on it.

 Gorgeous, serene and peaceful is how I would describe Spring Bay.
 To my surprise, there were picnic tables stationed throughout the sand.
 It seemed like the perfect place to have a family fun day, meet up with friends or spend time alone with your spouse.
 Unlike The Baths, that attracts hundreds of visitors a day, other than my team and I, there was no one else at Spring Bay National Park.
 I loved this!

-A long stretch of white sand was decorated with large boulders that were scattered throughout the shoreline and in the water.
-History dictates that the boulders are the remanence of volcanic occurrences that took place hundreds of years ago.
-The boulders were like a work of art.
-Some were small and smooth, while others were extremely tall but slippery.
+A long stretch of white sand decorated with large boulders that were scattered throughout the shoreline and in the water.
+History dictates that the rocks are the remanence of volcanic occurrences that took place hundreds of years ago.
+The boulders resemble a work of art.
+Some were small and smooth, while others were extraordinarily tall but slippery.

 Afterwards, I went for a walk on the beach.
 There were paths in between the boulders that lead to isolated pools of water.
 I explored all of them for the fun of it.

 Before I conclude, here are a few things that you should know.
 From the Baths, Spring Bay National Park is accessible by foot.
-It is free and there are lockers, a concession stand and outdoor showers to wash the sand off of your feet.
-The water is generally welcoming and there are lots of marine life that can be found while snorkeling around the rocks.
+It is free, and there are lockers, a concession stand and outdoor showers to wash the sand off of your feet.
+The water is welcoming, with lots of marine life that are visible when snorkeling around the rocks.

 Overall, I had a fabulous day at Spring Bay National Park!